 But to be fair, data entry errors are pernicious and can happen to anyone.
 And a lot of VBA programming is written to alert users of problems with input data.
-The example I’ll use here isn’t quite the same as the original but will illustrate the problem of having a … Read the rest
+The example I’ll use here isn’t quite the same as the original but will illustrate … Read the rest

 When you need to present a complicated spreadsheet, the Formula Auditing feature in Excel visually helps to explain formula relationships.
 You can easily trace formula precedents or dependents.

 Think of precedents as “what comes before” or the inputs to a formula.
 If you need to show a formula precedent select a cell with a formula, then choose Formulas > Trace Precedents to show where the formula inputs are coming from.